hasinhayder/laravel-login-registration-facelift/readme.md

 ### License
 This work (blade files and css files) is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-Photos are by [Adrianna Van Groningen](https://unsplash.com/@arosephotos) and of free to use.
+Photos are by [Adrianna Van Groningen](https://unsplash.com/@arosephotos) and of [free to use](https://unsplash.com/license) for commercial and noncommercial purposes.